ark-lang/ark-docs/named_types.md

 Names can be bound to a type, you can declare custom types, or you can alias existing types.

-A named type is denoted with the `type` keyword, followed by a name to bind it to, and the type it aliases.
+The `type` keyword, followed by a name to bind it to, and the type it aliases, denotes a Named Type.

 ```
 type PersonAge int;